Campus Security Authorities

 - Individuals who have responsibility for campus security.

-- Any individual specified by the College as an individual to which students should report criminal offenses.
+- Any individual specified by the University as an individual to which students should report criminal offenses.

 - An official of the University who has significant responsibility for student and campus activities, including but not limited to, Residential Life and Student Conduct.